 Pick your poison but either way you need nursing bras and nursing tanks in multiple colors and sizes.
 They are functional and comfortable and you will wear them all the time postpartum.

-I recommend stocking up on multiple sizes so you will be prepared with the right size when you go from your swollen post-partum bod to a few months into breastfeeding and finally starting to lose weight.
+I recommend stocking up on multiple sizes so you will be prepared with the right size when you go from your swollen postpartum bod to finally starting to lose weight.

 2. Get to know your breast pump